dotnet/docs/docs/core/tools/global-tools.md

   The .NET CLI uses manifest files to keep track of tools that are installed as local to a directory.
 When the manifest file is saved in the root directory of a source code repository, a contributor can clone the repository and invoke a single .NET CLI command to install all of the tools listed in the manifest files.

 > [!IMPORTANT]
-> * .NET tools run in full trust.
+> .NET tools run in full trust.
 Don't install a .NET tool unless you trust the author.
+>
-> * If .NET was [installed via Snap](../install/linux-snap.md), installed .NET tools might not work correctly.
+> .NET tools might not work correctly if .NET was [installed via Snap](../install/linux-snap.md).

 ## Find a tool